Post-COVID natural immunity has its limits - NewsBreak

 Post-COVID natural immunity has its limits

 DEAR DR. ROACH: How does one manage natural immunity to COVID-19 if one has an autoimmune disease?
-Does that person take vitamin D3, zinc, etc.? -- J.K.S.
-ANSWER: "Natural immunity" refers to the protection that is conferred after a natural infection, as opposed to vaccination.
-Studies have shown that protection from infection following a case of COVID-19 is about 80% to 85% for six months after infection.
+Does that person take vitamin D3, zinc, etc.? – J.K.S.
+ANSWER: “Natural immunity” refers to the protection that is conferred after a natural infection, as opposed to vaccination.
+Studies have shown that protection from infection following a case of COVID-19 is about 80 percent to 85 percent for six months after infection.
 However, immunity to a different variant (such as the delta variant widely circulating at the time of this writing) from the one a person was infected with may be substantially less.
-It is unknown how long the immunity lasts after infection, but it is likely to wane with time.www.arcamax.com
+It is unknown how long the immunity lasts after infection, but it is likely to wane with time.www.hammondstar.com

 Comments / 0